dot-legal/reference/demo-library/provisions/general/amendment.md

-This document may be amended or modified from time to time only by the written consent of all parties.
+Any amendment to this document must be made with the written consent of all parties.